Excellent

 Frequently Asked Questions

-How much does a Help to Buy valuation cost in EX6?
+How long does a Help to Buy valuation take in Exeter?

 How long is the valuation valid for?